-- Helpful training tips to introduce your pet to the veterinarian, travel, strange places and strange people
+- Helpful training tips to introduce your cat to the veterinary clinic, travel, strange places and strange people

-- Trained team members who are experienced handling cautious animals
+- Trained team members who are experienced handling cautious or nervous animals

 - Access to separate, quiet waiting areas